dan62/yumblr/README.md

 node server.js
 -->

-3. In a new terminal navigate to frontend folder and run the following commands--
+3. In a new terminal navigate to frontend folder and run the following commands
 <!--
 npm install
 ng serve